Classic Vegan Chocolate Chip Cookies

 Through this delicious process, I’ve eaten some of the worst cookies of my life (looking at you burnt bottoms!) and some of the best.
 This is why I can say with certainty the recipe we share with you today is definitely the best of the best.

 These chocolate chip cookies are slightly crisp on the bottom, soft and gooey in the center with chewy outsides that love to be dunked into (dairy-free) milk.
+They’re perfect.
+So perfect I could cry…and let’s be real here, I did.

 When T finally hit the nail on the head with this recipe, it 100% brought me back to Christmas time when I was a kid.
 My mom used to make chocolate chip cookies with my brother and me that tasted JUST like this.

 I could actually hear the holiday music we used to play (specifically, Hanson + Alvin and the Chipmunks) while I was eating them.
 Those were the best times, and these vegan chocolate chip cookies really transport me back to it.
+Thanks, T. 🙂

-But whether it’s Christmas memories you’re after or it’s the middle of July and you just want to go rogue and bake a batch of cookies to calm your nerves and soothe your soul, I highly recommend the chocolate chip cookie recipe we’re sharing with you today!
+But whether it’s Christmas memories you’re after or it’s the middle of July and you just want to go rogue and bake a batch of cookies to calm your nerves and soothe your soul, I highly recommend the vegan chocolate chip cookie recipe we’re sharing with you today!

 Click here to Pin this recipe for later.